ngless-toolkit/ngless/docs/contents/Functions.rst

 If ``keep_if`` is used, then reads are kept if they pass **all the conditions**.
 If ``drop_if`` they are discarded if they fail to **any condition**.

+By default, ``select`` operates on a paired-end read as a whole.
+If ``paired=False`` is passed, however, then link between the two mates is not considered and each read is processed independently.

 count
 -----